Deer-WarLord/orstar/php/wp-content/plugins/contact-form-plugin/readme.txt

 = How can I add Contact Form to my website? =

-You should put the shortcode [contact_form] into your page or post.
+You should put the shortcode [bestwebsoft_contact_form] into your page or post.

 = I chose a user via the plugin settings and got this error: "Please enter a valid email address.
 Settings are not saved." =